𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝’𝐬 𝐍𝐢𝐠𝐡𝐭 𝐉𝐨𝐮𝐫𝐧𝐞𝐲 𝐓𝐨 𝐀𝐥-𝐌𝐚𝐬𝐣𝐢𝐝 𝐀𝐥-𝐀𝐪𝐬𝐚 – 𝐓𝐡𝐞 𝐅𝐚𝐫𝐭𝐡𝐞𝐬𝐭 𝐌𝐨𝐬𝐪𝐮𝐞 𝐢𝐧 𝐉𝐞𝐫𝐮𝐬𝐚𝐥𝐞𝐦 – 𝐄𝐱𝐢𝐬𝐭𝐞𝐧𝐜𝐞 𝐎𝐟 𝐌𝐚𝐬𝐣𝐢𝐝 𝐀𝐥-𝐚𝐪𝐬𝐚 𝐃𝐮𝐫𝐢𝐧𝐠 𝐈𝐬𝐫𝐚’ 𝐖𝐚𝐥 𝐌𝐢𝐫𝐚𝐣

 It is interesting to note that the Temple was considered as the only place of prostration by some Rabbis and that they would refuse to completely prostrate outside the Temple in Jerusalem.

-The Jewish concept of worship has extensive vocabulary, out of which hishtahawah, “to prostrate oneself,” is the most frequently used in the Hebrew Bible (86 times).
+The Jewish concept of worship has an extensive vocabulary, out of which hishtahawah, “to prostrate oneself,” is the most frequently used in the Hebrew Bible (86 times).

 4. Yet Another Problem!